mwufi/pytorch-gqn/README.md

 # 🌈 pytorch-gqn

+Do you want to learn unsupervised representations of 3D scenes?
+Boy do I have the kick for you 🕍

+Presenting:

 Yet another implementation of [Neural Scene Representation and Rendering (Eslami et al 2018)](https://deepmind.com/blog/neural-scene-representation-and-rendering/).

 The authors are all pretty cool: S. M. Ali Eslami, Danilo Jimenez Rezende, Frederic Besse, Fabio Viola, Ari S. Morcos, Marta Garnelo